EvanGuanSF/DrawnImageSuperscaler/README.md

-# Waifu Enlarger And Batch Optimizer Operations (WEaBOO)
+# Waifu Enlarger and Batch Optimizer Operations (WEaBOO)
 Image superscaler and optimizer using Waifu2x - Caffe and ImageMagick.NET respectively.

 Uses the console executable from https://github.com/lltcggie/waifu2x-caffe to upscale images,